erwald/blog/posts/using-scheme-to-find-the-median-of-two-sorted-integer-lists.md

 (define (fast-median vector1 vector2)
   (assert (> (+ (vector-length vector1) (vector-length vector2))
              0))
-  ;; This procedure takes two vectors `v1' and `v2' and an ;; integer `desired-n' and determines how the `desired-n' ;; number of smallest values are distributed between the two ;; vectors.
-It returns a pair of vectors, the values in each ;; vector respectively that make up the list of the ;; `desired-n' smallest values.
+  ;; This procedure takes two vectors `v1' and `v2' and an integer `desired-n' ;; and determines how the `desired-n' number of smallest values are ;; distributed between the two vectors.
+It returns a pair of vectors, the ;; values in each vector respectively that make up the list of the `desired-n' ;; smallest values.
   ;;
   ;; Example:
   ;;